pierre-fromager/polyregress/README.md

 ## Performance

-It performs x20 faster than the intial script.
+It performs x20 faster than the initial script.

 ## Accuracy